cypggs/katacoda-scenarios/hello-world/intro.md

-Welcome to case first Katacoda Scenario!
+Welcome to your first Katacoda Scenario!